RyanWRowland/Fetch-Rewards-Coding-Exercise/README.md

 Project: Fetch Rewards Coding Exercise

 Author: Ryan Rowland

 Version: 0.2.0

 Description:
     Coding Exercise for Fetch Rewards Backend Software Engineering.
 Points accounting web service.
     Tracks point transactions from payers/partners for a user and allows user to spend points.

 Instructions:
+    npm install ->
+    npm start

+    Install required packages by running "npm install" in a terminal.
-    Web service can be started via "npm start" in the console.
+    Web service can be started running "npm start" in a terminal.

     A GET request to localhost:5000/api/payers will return all payer points balances.